 9. Which small business expenses are eligible for tax deduction claims?

-Spending related to the management, operation, and growth of your small business, from annual license fees to meals and entertainment expenses for entertaining clients, can qualify as partially or fully deductible.
+Spending related to the management, operation, and growth of your small business—from annual license fees to meals and expenses for entertaining clients—can qualify as partially or fully deductible.
 For a detailed list of business expenses, visit the Business expenses page on the CRA’s website.

 10. When do I need to distribute T4 slips to my employees?